AnnieCannons/countries-app-instructions/version-2/README.md

 3. Push your code to Github!
 You will use your `version-1` code as the starting point for your `version-2`.

 ### 🎯 Milestone: Pseudo-Code
+1. In your `version-2` folder, create a `pseudo-code.txt` file.
+Copy over the contents of [this template](https://github.com/AnnieCannons/countries-app-instructions/blob/main/version-2/pseudo-code.txt) into your empty file.
-1. Complete your pseudo-code.txt file to plan out how you will tackle the storing and retrieving the 3 pieces of data to Local Storage.
+2. Answer all of the questions in your `pseudo-code.txt` file to plan out how you will tackle storing and retrieving the 3 pieces of data to Local Storage.
-2. Push your code to Github
+3. Push your code to Github
-3. Submit the link to your pseudo-code.txt file to the Canvas milestone assignment.
+4. Submit the link to your `pseudo-code.txt` file to the Canvas milestone assignment.

 ### Deploy project to Netlify
 1. Deploy your `version-2` folder to [Netlify](https://www.netlify.com/) via your Github repo.
 In your Netlify Deploy settings, you will need to specify which version you want to deploy.
 Check out [this deployment guide to help you](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.jnwta4jrhylr#heading=h.scmsi7a6s9yz).